livejs/dotjs2016/README.md

 * Floor plan of the conf venue & after party
 * Size of the stage for talk & after party
-* Can the lights that point to the stage be turned of?
+* Can the lights (that point to the stage) be turned off?

 ### Technical